overmindtech/terraform-example/modules/signals-demo/README.md

 ## Technical Deep Dive

-### Why 10.0.0.0/8 vs 10.50.0.0/16 Matters
+### Why 10.0.0.0/8 vs 10.0.0.0/16 Matters

 - `10.0.0.0/8` covers all RFC 1918 private IP space (16,777,216 addresses)
-- `10.50.0.0/16` covers only a single /16 subnet (65,536 addresses)
+- `10.0.0.0/16` covers only the workload VPC (65,536 addresses)
-- AWS Route53 health checkers use infrastructure IPs that may not be in your VPC's CIDR range
-- Monitoring systems, service mesh components, and internal tools often run in separate networks or VPCs
+- Shared services/monitoring components often run in separate networks or VPCs (e.g., a peered `10.50.0.0/16`)
-- Narrowing to only the VPC CIDR breaks connectivity from these external systems
+- Narrowing to only the workload VPC CIDR breaks connectivity from those external-but-private networks

 ### The Dependency Chain